storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 The StoryBuilder Discord Server (a link can be found on the main menu’s Preferences | About tab) contains a ‘frequently-asked-questions’ channel, and a ‘writers-chat’ channel.

-Currently StoryBuilder’s only direct support mechanism is to email support@storybuilder.org.
+Currently StoryCAD’s only direct support mechanism is to email support@storybuilder.org.

 We plan to provide an on-line help request form as soon as possible.

 Please write us with ideas or suggestions for improvements.
-We want to make StoryBuilder the best possible tool to help you achieve your fiction writing goals.
+We want to make StoryCAD the best possible tool to help you achieve your fiction writing goals.

 # Quick Start #
 ## Using Various Input Devices ##
 Using Various Input Devices

-You can use a wide range of input devices with StoryBuilder:  keyboard, virtual keyboard, pen or stylus, mouse, and touch, depending on your computer or tablet ‘s capabilities.
+You can use a wide range of input devices with StoryCAD:  keyboard, virtual keyboard, pen or stylus, mouse, and touch, depending on your computer or tablet ‘s capabilities.
 Invoke pop-up menus using the following actions:

 Input